 - How to tell your cat is in pain

-- Why poorly managed pain can delay healing
+- Why poor cat pain management can delay healing

-- Pain control options to discuss with your vet
+- Tripawd cat pain control options to discuss with your vet

 - The pain drugs for cats you want to avoid